Nick-Tallguy/Nick-Tallguy.github.io/_posts/pl/0600-12-10-setting-up-postgresql_pl.md

 Jeżeli dobrze Ci poszło i znasz już QGIS, to chodźmy dalej i załadujmy dane do naszej nowej bazy.
 Aby to zrobić użyjemy funkcji, która konwertuje pliki shape i ładuje je do bazy danych.

-Upewnij się, że w panelu po lewej jest wybrana Twoja nowa baza danych i przejdź do **Plugins -> PostGIS Shapefile and DBF loader 2.1**.
+Make sure that your new database is selected in the panel on the left and go to **Plugins -> PostGIS Shapefile and DBF loader 2.x**.

 ![shapefile loader][]